spack/spack-infrastructure/docs/deferred_pipelines.md

 unless you really need to pull in these newer changes.
 Rebasing or merging develop into your PR branch is likely to cause your GitLab CI pipelines to be deferred for a longer period of time.

+Note that the "@spackbot run pipeline" and "@spackbot rebuild everything" functions now check if your branch on GitLab is up-to-date before triggering a pipeline.
+So if your PR branch is currently ahead of latest-tested-develop spackbot will not be able to help you run a new pipeline.